mobileek/mobileek.github.io/_products/smartwatch-dz09.md

 https://www.youtube.com/watch?v=cjWzYrJWWig

- its like a normal phone. but in a watch form it has call recorder?﻿ is this rechargeable﻿
+ it's like a normal phone. but in a watch form it has call recorder?﻿
+Rechargeable﻿
 It doesn't have a headphone jack, but you can pair a bluetooth headset to it. micro sim ?? can you use the one out of your phone﻿ Can you send sms text messages!?
 Can you reply to text!?
 Can you set up quick responses for texts!?﻿

 I bought this for work so I don't have to keep pulling my phone out my pocket.
 I only need the bluetooth notifications feature, texting and some time answer or make calls (through my phone).
 The other features I can really do without﻿